 Below: A group of fertile fronds after the spores have been released.

-Curator Martha Crone brought in 8 in 1935, more in '47, 55 in 1956 when she was developing the new Fern Glen (plants from The Three Laurels, Marshall NC) a few more in 1957 and recently Curator Susan Wilkins planted 6 in 2006.
+Curator Martha Crone brought in 8 in 1935, more in '47, 55 in 1956 when she was developing the new Fern Glen (plants from The Three Laurels, Marshall NC) a few more in 1957 and recently Curator Susan Wilkins planted them in 2006 and 2011.
 Like the Cinnamon Fern, Royal fern is found in the eastern half of North America, with Minnesota and Alberta being on the western end of the range.
 However, in Minnesota distribution is much more restricted compared to the Cinnamon Fern.
 Royal Fern is found in a group of counties on the east central side of the state from Stearns on the west, Aitkin on the north and Washington on the south.
-Ramsay, Carver, Scott & Dakota are metro exclusions.
+Ramsey, Carver, Scott & Dakota are metro exclusions.
 In addition it has been found in the Arrowhead and in Goodhue.
 It is considered "threatened" in Iowa.

 In North America there are only 4 main species of the Osmunda genus: O. cinnamomea, the Cinnamon Fern; O. claytoniana, the Interrupted Fern; O. ruggii, a sterile hybrid found only in Virginia; and O. regalis, the Royal Fern.
 The latter has two varieties but only one is found in North America - var. spectabilis.
 O. cinnamomea has had four varieties described in North America but current authorities such as Flora of North America do not distinguish them.
 All three main species are represented in the Garden.
 The hybrid in Virginia is described as - Osmunda ×ruggii R. Tryon [claytoniana × regalis].